Automated Annotation of Shearographic Measurements Enabling Weakly Supervised Defect Detection: Methodology

 The dataset was split into training, validation, and test partitions of 3523, 391, and 396 images, respectively.
 To avoid data leakage, all four images of each group were assigned to the same partition.
 Furthermore, each subset was constructed to ensure a minimum of 20 occurrences of every defect class across the training, validation, and test data.
 In addition, 254 images without defects were added to the test set, providing a representative sample of defect-free cases for binary classification evaluation.

 For evaluation of the zero-shot annotation pipeline, two textual prompts, “Cells” and “Two Circles”, were chosen based on prior studies identifying them as the most effective descriptors for the defects of interest.
 As the underlying zero-shot models are generic and not trained on shearographic data, task-specific terminology is not recognized.
 Thus, prompt engineering is required to identify textual formulations that effectively map to the visual representations learned by the model.
 For each prompt, three types of annotations were generated and employed to train YOLOv8 models for defect detection.
 The first type consists of bounding boxes directly predicted by Grounded DINO, the second type comprises segmentation masks produced by SAM, and the third type contains bounding boxes derived from the corresponding SAM segmentation masks.
-These six automatically generated annotation sets are denoted as YOLOCellsBBoxDINO, YOLOCellsSegSAM, YOLOCellsBBoxSAM, YOLOTwoCirclesBBoxDINO, YOLOTwoCirclesSegSAM, and YOLOTwoCirclesBBoxSAM, respectively.
 In addition, manually labeled bounding boxes were included as ground truth references, referred to as YOLOHand.

-Code and dataset will be made available at~\cite{Git:Data, plassmann2025sadd}, along with the exact device and acquisition parameters and a detailed description of the dataset generation process.